tldr-pages/tldr/pages/linux/top.md

 `top`

+- Do not show any idle or zombie processes:

+`top -i`

+- List processes owned by given user:

+`top -u {{user-name}}`

-- Filter processes by PID.
+- List processes by PID.
 It takes a comma separated list.
 (Normally you wouldn't know PIDs off hand.
 This example picks the PIDs from the process name):

 `top -p $(pgrep -d ',' {{nginx}})`

-- Filter processes owned by given user:

-`top -u {{user-name}}`

 - Get help about interactive commands: